TobitSoftware/chayns-components/src/react-chayns-input/README.md

 | stopPropagation | Stops the click propagation to parent elements                                 | bool           | false         |
 | required     | Input is invalid if there is no value                                             | bool           | false         |
 | disabled     | Disables the input                                                                | bool           | false         |

+Note: The functions onEnter, onChange and onBlur return three values: the input value, if the input is valid and the event.